I make a KILLER risotto. Seriously… It’s so good that there’s never any leftovers.

 I think this is a great side dish for a romantic Valentine’s Day dinner and it would go perfectly with my recipe for Filet Mignon with Mushrooms and Madeira Sauce.
 Expensive restaurant meal for 1/3 of the price and easy recipes that are done in less than 30 minutes?
 Sign me up! :)

-In a large sauté pan, over high heat, melt the butter and add the shallots.
+- In a large sauté pan, over medium-high heat, melt 1 tablespoon butter and add the shallots.
 Sauté the shallots until translucent.